 Hard running surfaces increase knee joint stress.
 Keep your knees safe by choosing asphalt running tracks, grass, or other similar surfaces.
 Avoid concrete as much as possible.

 And don’t forget about your shoes!
 With so many running shoes available in the marketplace, it is important to choose one that provides your foot with ample cushioning.
 Quality cushioning acts as a shock absorber.

 Wear Proper Fitting Shoes

-Your running shoes can make or break your exercise routine.
+Continuing on the topic of shoes and comfort, your running shoes can make or break your exercise routine.
 According to Runner’s World, poorly fitting or shaped shoes can cause bunions, corns, hammer toes, and/or ingrown toenails.
 All can play havoc on a safe running routine.
 A natural-fitting shoe emphasizes your foot’s natural extension when it is touching the surface.

 Here are some factors to consider when purchasing running shoes:

 - Make sure your toes can comfortably spread out in the shoe.